 How do applicants apply for scholarships?

 SMU offers a range of merit and leadership scholarships.
 These are based on competitive standing within the SMU class and are offered without regard to family financial circumstances.
 In order to apply, a student should submit his or her application for admission by January 15.
 There are no additional documents to submit other than the application for admission.
-To be considered for the Hunt Leadership Scholarship, a student must submit an additional essay outlined on the admission application.
+However, the Hunt Leadership Scholarship requires a student to submit an additional essay outlined on the admission application.
 Visit smu.edu/huntapply for more information.

 What can I expect in the way of a scholarship?